P. R. Sarkar

 For example, in the past, Tantrikas, whether leftists or rightists, were highly respected by society.
 During the period of Buddhist influence in Bengal, these Tantrikas used to sit on a symbol called Tantra Cakra while doing meditation.
 Because they were sitting on a Cakra, these Tantrikas were given the title Cakravarty as a title of honor.
 But time and space have changed, so now the title Cakravarty does not denote honor or pride.
 People do not feel honor in the title Cakravarty.
 People do not give any special significance to the title Cakravarty.
 Will such a phase await PROUT?
 Time and space are changing and PROUT will also have to adjust with that change.
 The principles of PROUT will not change; rather the application of PROUT will adjust with the changing circumstances.
 Human beings will have to move forward by recognizing and adjusting with changes in time and space.
 Adjustment and flexibility are essentials for human progress.

 Let us take some other examples.
-In ancient time people used to go to the the river Ganges in groups for a holy bath, but now they do not follow this practice.
+In ancient time people used to go to the river Ganges in groups for a holy bath, but now they do not follow this practice.
 Parents also used to sacrifice their youngest child by dropping it in the Ganges when there was some crisis in the family.
 By sacrificing the youngest child, they hoped to save the whole family from disaster.
 Now people do not follow such a practice, and it is even horrible to hear such things.
 It is a sign of flexibility in society that people do not follow the same old habits.
 If society continues to follow the same patterns, it becomes static and dies.

 In one scripture it is written that to lend money on interest is a sin.
 If people follow this religious principle strictly, there cannot be any banking system and the whole society will suffer.
 To run the government properly the leaders of society will have to either violate this principle or knowingly undermine society by following their religious dogma.
 If they take the latter path we can say they have been goaded by dogma but if they follow their dogma strictly they will be rejected by the modern age.
 This type of dilemma is confronting almost all the so-called religions in the world today.
 If Hindus follow the caste system they will also undermine society.
 In the past Hindu widows used to wear a thick white cotton sari and cut their hair very short, but now widows do not follow such a practice.
 Today if you try to convince a widow to follow such a practice, you will be insulted.
 So, everything must adjust with time, space and person.
-If people do not maintain any adjustment with time, space and per on, then they will inevitably become out-dated.
+If people do not maintain any adjustment with time, space and person, then they will inevitably become out-dated.

 About 150 years ago Karl Marx observed that there was social disparity and exploitation in society.
 He believed that social injustice was caused by differences in income, so he thought that if there was no individual income and people lived in the commune system, and the government provided food and clothing to the people, then there would be no injustice.
 But has the commune system solved the problems of communist countries?